Brockport, NY - Onondaga Track and Field competed at the SUNY Brockport Multi this weekend.

 The Lazers will compete next at SUNY Cortland on April 17th and 18th.

-For the latest news on the OCC baseball program, follow @onondagabsb on Instagram @baseball_occ on Twitter.
+For the latest news on the OCC Track & Field program, follow @onondagaxcandtrack on Instagram.
 You can keep up with all OCC Athletics by following us on Twitter, Instagram, and Facebook @OnondagaLazers.